rust-embedded/embedonomicon/src/compiler-support.md

 mips-unknown-linux-musl                 x86_64-unknown-redox
 ```

-If there's no `rust-std` component for your target or you are using a custom target then you'll have
+If there's no `rust-std` component for your target or you are using a custom target, then you'll have
 to use a tool like [Xargo] to have Cargo compile the `core` crate on the fly.
 Note that Xargo
 requires a nightly toolchain; the long term plan is to upstream Xargo's functionality into Cargo
 and eventually have that functionality available on stable.